SUSY SU(5) $\times S_{4}$ GUT Flavor Model for Fermion Masses and Mixings with Adjoint, Large $\theta^{PMNS}_{13}$: Corrections

 \section{Corrections}

-The subleading corrections to superpotentials above arise from the higher dimensional operators in powers of $1/\Lambda$ expansions, which are suppressed by at least one power of $1/\Lambda$ and constrained by flavor symmetry.
-In this work the modified superpotential of driving fields $w_{d}$ would give rise to the shifts of LO VEVs along different directions in $\Phi^{e}$ but the same direction in $\Phi^{\nu}$.
-Fermions' superpotentials $w_{\nu}, w_{U}$ and $w_{D}$ also give the correctional masses and mixing matrices by adding the higher order operators and the shifted vacua of flavon fields.
-In short the high dimensional operators as well as the shifted vacua in LO operators are the main source of corrections to the LO results.
+The subleading corrections to superpotentials above arise from the higher dimensional operators which are suppressed by at least one power of $1/\Lambda$ and constrained by the symmetries.
+In this work the modified superpotential of driving fields $w_{d}$ would give rise to the shifts of LO VEVs in $\Phi^{e}$ and $\Phi^{\nu}$.
+Fermions' correctional masses and mixing matrices are obtained by adding the higher order operators and the shifted vacua of flavon fields.
+The combinations $\phi\phi$, $\phi\Delta$, $\Delta\Delta$ and $\zeta\zeta$ are invariant under the auxiliary $\mathcal{G}_{A}=Z_{4}\times Z_{6}\times Z_{5}\times Z_{2}$, hence it is always viable to add these combinations with any power on the top of each LO terms.
 It is expected that the subleading corrections are not impossible to destroy the LO predictions.
-The VEVs of the flavon fields, the masses and mixing angles of fermions, will maintain their respective order of magnitudes as predicted at LO.
-Even though the expectation maybe correct, we would also like to present the detailed calculation analysis of the subleading corrections.
+Even though the expectation maybe correct, we would also like to present the detailed analysis of the subleading corrections.